by Missy Martinez, National High School Coordinator

 Two years ago, I was more concerned with fashion than warmth.
 Most of my clothing was thin and from Target.
 It was not real, durable, water-proof clothing.
 And guess what… I was FREEZING.
 I spent the entire day being completely miserable and numb.

-When you attend the March for Life, you have to be prepared to be outside for hours, in the cold, wet, snowy weather.
+When you attend the National Pro-Life March, you have to be prepared to be outside for hours, in the cold, wet, snowy weather.
 I met multiple students last year (all from the same region) who were wearing flats, didn’t bring gloves, or just simple pea-coats.
 You will freeze to almost death and potentially get frostbite.

 Last year, I threw fashion to the wind and went for warmth.
 I looked crazy but I was cozy.
 It was 10 degrees for the majority of the day with a wind-chill of zero.
 Yes, ZERO.

-Here are a few tips when packing and planning for the March for Life.
+Here are a few tips when packing and planning for the National Pro-Life March.